 You can display categories in your posts …

-(Display categories on your sidebar)
+(Display a category menu on your WordPress sidebar)

-(Categories widget – Using a drop-down menu)
+(Use a drop-down category menu)

-(Select a category from the dropdown menu)
+(Select a category from the drop down menu)

 (Posts can display in category archive pages)

 To view Category Archive pages in your WordPress dashboard, go to Post > Categories and select the category to display.
 Hover over the item and click the ‘View’ link …